derbyparty/derby-router/README.md

 #### Router modules

-We added to derby-router optional possibility to use so called "router modules".
-It allow write routes declarative way and help to construct huge applications.

-Look at the example:
+With derby-router you can use so called "router modules". derby-router allow you to write routes in a declarative way and to easily assemble big applications while keeping your code DRY.
+To achieve this you need to write so called "router modules" and plug them into various routes.

+Here is a simple example:

 ```js
 app.get('/main', function(page, model, params, next){